eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_discovery/index.md

 ```

 ## Virtual Machine
-Eclipse BaSyx provides the Aas Discovery Service as a virtual machine image for Oracle VirtualBox and VMware Workstation Player.
+Eclipse BaSyx provides the AAS Discovery Service as a virtual machine image for Oracle VirtualBox and VMware Workstation Player.

 The image can be found [here](https://oc.iese.de/index.php/s/9JyJAuOlhh9vMUu).
 How to use it is described [here](/docs/source/content/user_documentation/user_tutorials/virtualmachines/alpine_virtualmachine_setup_use.md).